Benign Prostatic Hyperplasia (BPH) Surgery

 - Superior urodynamic outcomes

-The revolutionary urology laser technology using thulium fiber, such as EMS' brand new LaserClast® Thulium Power, is also indicated for BPH treatment and pushes the boundaries of anything that the urology field knew before.
+The revolutionary urology laser technology using thulium fiber, such as EMS' brand new LaserClast® Thulium Power, is also indicated for BPH treatment and significantly extends the boundaries of contemporary urology.

 What is the natural history of BPH?